mustafa3306/mustafa3306/README.md

 <!-- I prefer React & React Native for web/mobile front-end development. -->
 <br/>

-- I am a mathematics student at METU and I am also interested in software.
+- I am a pharmacy student at Mersin University and I am also interested in software.

 - 💬 Ask  me about anything that you want to learn